Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_01_Cloud Architecture.md

 ## 1.2 High Scalability

+What is High Scalability?
+Your ability to increase your capacity based on the increasing demand of traffic, memory and computing power

+How is High Scalability defined?
+    Vertical Scaling is known as Scaling Up (When Upgrade to a bigger server) Horizontal Scaling is known as Scaling Out (When Add more servers of the same size)

 Vertical Scaling (Scaling up): Upgrade to a bigger server Horizonal Scaling (Scaling Out): Add more servers of the same size